cmurphree/datasciencecoursera/test.md

 ## Hello World

-The motivation for completed the Data Science Coursework is
+The motivation for completing the Data Science coursework:
 * Dive into biostatistics prior to graduate school
-* Develop a convenient solution for diet recalls with inflammatory index markers
+* Develop a convenient solution for diet recalls linking inflammatory index markers